HIT-ReFreSH/JMobileSuit/docs/articles/MobileSuitScripts.md

 Create a text file.
 Filename dosen't matter, but we recommend you to make the extension ".mss" stands for MobileSuitScript.

-Fill the file with commands of your application. **For JMobileSuitLite 0.1.2.2 or later version**, you can add comment lines starting with '#', which will not be parsed by JMobileSuit.
+Fill the file with commands of your application. **For JMobileSuit 0.1.2.2 or later version**, you can add comment lines starting with '#', which will not be parsed by JMobileSuit.

 The commands in the file may be invalid or not in the application (Object/Member not found), however, when JMobileSuit